grafana/phlare/docs/sources/operators-guide/configure/reference-configuration-parameters/index.md

   # CLI flag: -validation.max-label-names-per-series
   [max_label_names_per_series: <int> | default = 30]

-  # Maximum number of active series of profiles per user, per ingester.
+  # Maximum number of active series of profiles per tenant, per ingester.
 0 to
   # disable.
-  # CLI flag: -ingester.max-series-per-user
+  # CLI flag: -ingester.max-series-per-tenant
-  [max_series_per_user: <int> | default = 0]
+  [max_series_per_tenant: <int> | default = 0]

-  # Maximum number of active series of profiles per user, across the cluster.
-0
+  # Maximum number of active series of profiles per tenant, across the cluster.
-  # to disable.
+  # 0 to disable.
 When the global limit is enabled, each ingester is configured
   # with a dynamic local limit based on the replication factor and the current
   # number of healthy ingesters, and is kept updated whenever the number of
   # ingesters change.
-  # CLI flag: -ingester.max-global-series-per-user
+  # CLI flag: -ingester.max-global-series-per-tenant
   [max_global_series_per_user: <int> | default = 5000]

-  # Limit how far back in time series data and metadata can be queried, up until
+  # Limit how far back in profiling data can be queried, up until lookback
-  # lookback duration ago.
+  # duration ago.
 This limit is enforced in the query frontend.
-If the
+If the requested
-  # requested time range is outside the allowed range, the request will not
+  # time range is outside the allowed range, the request will not fail, but will
-  # fail, but will be modified to only query data within the allowed time range.
+  # be modified to only query data within the allowed time range.
+The default
-  # The default value of 0 does not set a limit.
+  # value of 0 does not set a limit.
   # CLI flag: -querier.max-query-lookback
   [max_query_lookback: <duration> | default = 0s]